-Parkview is accredited by Christian Schools International (CSI) and North Central Association Commission on Accreditation and School Improvement (NCA) and registered with the Illinois State Board of
+Parkview is accredited by Christian Schools International (CSI) and North Central Association Commission on Accreditation and School Improvement (NCA) and Illinois State Board of Education (ISBE) registered and recognized nonpublic school.

-Education (ISBE).

 All applicants must meet high standards, which are designed to assess spiritual maturity and commitment, academic qualifications, educational experience, and particular gifts deemed necessary to meet the current needs of the student body.